-Task Command Displays a specified inline network. # show inline-network alias inNet Displays all inline networks. # show inline-network all Displays all inline networks in table format. # show inline-network brief Displays Forwarding State, which is the current status of the inline bypass solution. # show inline-network Deletes a specified inline network. (config) # no inline-network alias inNet NOTE: If the inline network is protected, this command is invalid because you cannot delete a protected inline network.
-Deletes the comment for this inline network. (config) # no inline-network alias inNet comment Disables the link failure propagation state. (config) # no inline-network alias inNet Ifp enable Disables the physical bypass state. (config) # no inline-network alias inNet physical-bypass enable Disables a redundancy profile. (config) # no inline-network alias inNet
+Task Command Displays a specified inline network. # show inline-network alias inNet Displays all inline networks. # show inline-network all Displays all inline networks in table format. # show inline-network brief Displays Forwarding State, which is the current status of the inline bypass solution.
+The heartbeat statistics for the inline network are also displayed. # show inline-network Displays the Rx and Tx statistics for all the inline networks that are part of the inline flow deployment. # show inline-network traffic-rate all Displays the Rx and Tx statistics for the specified inline network alias that is part of the inline flow deployment. # show inline-network traffic-rate alias <alias_name></alias_name> Deletes a specified inline network. (config) # no inline-network alias Note: If the inline network is protected, this command is invalid because you cannot delete a protected inline network. inNet Deletes the comment for this inline network. (config) # no inline-network alias inNet comment Disables the link failure propagation state. (config) # no inline-network alias inNet Ifp enable Disables the physical bypass state. (config) # no inline-network alias inNet physical-bypass enable Disables a redundancy profile. (config) # no inline-network alias inNet redundancy-profile Deletes all inline networks. (config) # no inline-network all

-Task Command redundancy-profile Deletes all inline networks. (config) # no inline-network all Configures the port speed for an inline network.
+Task Command Clears all the heartbeat statistics for the specified inline network. (config) # clear hb-counters inline- net alias inNet Clears the heartbeat statistics for all the inline networks that are part of the flexible inline flow deployment. (config) # clear hb-counters inline- net all Configures the port speed for an inline network.
 This command only applies to protected ports. (config) # port 4/1/x17 params speed 1000 Note: When you configure the port speed on one of the two inline network ports of a given inline network, the other inline network port is automatically configured to the same speed.